jon-chuang/openpilot-foxglove/README.md

 To build this project on Linux, you need to first have the emscripten SDK installed and a local copy of the [Capnproto repo](https://github.com/capnproto/capnproto).

-Next, build the Capnproto WASM code objects with the following command in the `capnproto/c++` dir:
+Next, build the Capnproto WASM static libraries and includes with the following command in the `capnproto/c++` dir:

 ```
 sudo bash -c "source ../../emsdk/emsdk_env.sh; emconfigure ./configure --host=wasm32 --disable-shared; emmake make -j6 check"